-Excessive hand sweating or palmar hyperhidrosis can appear at a very young age.
-Children as young as 6 or 7 can have problems with excessive hand sweating which is often poorly understood by their parents, teachers and schoolmates.
-Obviously this can very stressful and create a lot of functional and social problems.
-The surgical solution should not be applied at a very young age.
-I believe that children suffering from hyperhidrosis should be supported by their families and try any conservative measures available.
+Excessive hand sweating, also known as palmar hyperhidrosis, can appear at a very young age.
+Children as young as 6 can have problems with excessive hand sweating, which is often poorly understood by their parents, teachers, and schoolmates.
+This can very stressful, and creates a lot of functional and social problems in their everyday lives.
+The surgical solution cannot be considered at a very young age like this.
+Dr. Reisfeld believes that children suffering from hyperhidrosis should be supported by their families, while they try any conservative measures available.

-Even though surgical treatment was offered to children as young as 10 years of age it was observed that there recurrence rate in the younger age groups is higher.
-Dr. Reisfeld believes that within this age group (10-14 years old) the regeneration ability is much more pronounced giving a reason for a higher rate of recurrence.
-Also during these younger years and time of growth the body has more ways to change.
-Because of that Dr. Reisfeld at present limits the surgical treatment for patients who reach mental and physical maturity (Over 14 to 15 years of age).
-Having said that, when one encounters this younger population, with enormous physical and mental anguish, then after careful consideration the procedure can be offered.
+Even though surgical treatment was offered to children as young as 10 years of age in the past, it was observed that the recurrence rate in younger age groups is higher.
+Dr. Reisfeld believes that within this age group (10-14 years old), the bodies regeneratives abilities are much more pronounced which would explain the higher rate of recurrence.

-A surgical approach should be reserved for only the severe cases once the child enters maturity.
-This should be determined with your doctor.
-The decision about performing sympathectomy in the younger age groups should not be done on an emotional basis.
+The surgical approach should be reserved for only severe cases once the child enters maturity.
+This should be determined with your doctor or even better an experienced hyperhidrosis surgeon who understands the topic fully.
+The decision to perform sympathectomy in younger age groups should NOT be done on an emotional basis.
 The decision should only be made after careful consideration.

 Since Hyperhidrosis is known to be a genetic disorder, the clinical manifestations can come at a very young age.
 Having hyperhidrosis will cause problems to the affected child, and to their family.
 Affected children can experience not only embarrassing comments from their peers, but also some misunderstanding from their parents, teachers, and other adult instructors.